Jakob Liiv

 Jakob Liiv (28 February 1859 Alatskivi Parish, Tartu County – 17 January 1938 Rakvere) was an Estonian writer and playwright.

-His younger brother was writer Juhan Liiv.
+His younger brother was the writer Juhan Liiv.

 After 1897 he was a teacher at Triigi-Avispea School in Väike-Maarja Parish.
-Because he was a notable public figure, around him writers were gathered (so-called Parnassus of Väike-Maarja).
-In 1913 he moved to Rakvere where he worked as a bank clerk and at the same time being an editor for local newspaper.
+Because he was a notable public figure, writers gathered around him (earning him the nickname the Parnassus of Väike-Maarja).
+In 1913 he moved to Rakvere, where he worked as a bank clerk and at the same time as an editor for the local newspaper.

 From 1919 to 1921 he was the mayor of Rakvere.

-He was a member of Estonian Labour Party.
+He was a member of the Estonian Labour Party.